Quickstart

 surreal start --user root --pass root memory

 Leave it running.
-The default schemic.config.ts connects to ws://localhost:8000 with namespace app and database app, which is exactly what this command serves.
+The scaffolded schemic.config.ts connects to ws://127.0.0.1:8000/rpc with namespace app and database app, which is exactly what this command serves.

 Read the generated schema